M0x1m/humanreadabler/README.md

 If only this flag is provided the program will not translates compatible numbers to megas, but will translates numbers 1024 - 1073741824 to kilos and numbers above to gigas.

 __-g | --giga or other same__ &emsp; Like this two above.

+__--si__ &emsp; Turns using SI instead of 2^x

+If this flag is provided kilos will translates from 1000 to 1000000 instead of 1024-1048576 and etc.

 #### Example